dabzse/HackerRank/README.md

   - Strings
   - Sets
   - Math
-  - Itertools (missing at the moment, but done [will be added in this month])
+  - Itertools
-  - Collections (missing at the moment, but done [will be added in this month])
+  - Collections (missing at the moment, but done [if everything goes well, will be added in this month])
   - Date and Time
   - Errors and Exceptions
   - Classes